psnarkhede/testhackathon/documentation/developer_guide.md

 export class AppModule {}
 ```

+---

-## 3. Services
+# Services

-### AppService
+## AppService

-This service handles booking creation and retrieval operations.
-It acts as the business logic layer for bookings.
+**Purpose:**

+Provides core business logic for booking creation and retrieval.

-- **createBooking**: Accepts a booking request DTO and returns a booking response DTO indicating success and a generated UUID.
+- `createBooking` handles creating a booking and returns a booking response.
-- **GetBooking**: Accepts a booking retrieval DTO and returns the booking details as a BookingRequestDto.
+- `GetBooking` retrieves booking information based on a request.

+**Code:**

 ```typescript
 import { Injectable } from '@nestjs/common';